Minoo Masani: Political life

 After Stalin's Great Purge and takeover of Eastern Europe, Masani moved away from Socialism and became a supporter of free market economics.
 Post-independence, Masani's political convictions propelled him to support "democratic socialism" in India as it "avoided monopoly, private or public".
 He withdrew from politics for a while.
 He was India's representative to UN Sub-Commission on Minorities.
 He did not see eye to eye with the Nehru government on USSR's treatment of minorities, so he was withdrawn from the commission and appointed as Indian Ambassador to Brazil in May 1948 for one year.
 After his stint in Brazil, He returned to India and became the chef de cabinet to the Chairman of Tata group J.R.D Tata.
 In 1950 he founded 'Freedom First', a monthly magazine in cause of liberal policy and politics.
 He went back to electoral politics and got elected to Loksabha in 1957 from Ranchi as an independent candidate.
 In 1959 he founded Swatantra Party along with C Rajagopalachari.
 He won a by election from Rajkot as a Swatantra party candidate.
 He represented Rajkot until 1971.
-He was one of the few politicians who opposed the nationalisation of banks by Prime Minister Indira Gandhi.
+He was one of the few politicians who staunchly opposed the nationalisation of banks by Prime Minister Indira Gandhi.
+He argued that nationalization would deprive both the depositors and borrowers of the freedom to choose between competing banks who will then be forced to encounter a "soulless monopoly".
+He predicted that public confidence in the banking sector would decline due to the bureaucratic inefficiency.
+He further warned that state ownership would make banks vulnerable to “political influence, graft and corruption” and argued that, like other state enterprises, they would ultimately operate at a loss.
 Swatantra's party was India's single-largest opposition party in Parliament and Masani being its leader in Loksabha, initiated debate on finance bills and forced the Congress government to work rigorously.
 He also headed the PAC.
 A collection of his speeches were published as Congress Misrule and Swatantra Alternative.
 In 1971 general elections Swatantra party did not perform well and he resigned the position of the party president.